 Older, more traditional 4×4’s use a short gear lever positioned next to the main manual or automatic gear shifter to engage 4×4 Low.
 Even older models of 4×4’s require you to physically exit the vehicle to manually lock the front hubs by hand before driving off-road.
 This process needs to be reversed and manually unlocked before switching back to 2H.

 What a pain!!!
-Modern 4WD’s allows you to switch between 4Lo to 4H and 2H on the fly by a flick of a button.
+Modern 4WD’s allow you to switch between 4Lo to 4H and 2H on the fly with a flick of a button.
 This is usually achieved by simply turning a dial or knob or by pressing a few fancy buttons from inside the cabin – yay for technology!!!

 In many modern 4x4s you can switch from 2H to 4H without stopping, but still, have to come to a complete stop to switch from 4H to 4L.